pulumi/pulumi-hugo/themes/default/content/blog/go-generics-preview/index.md

 ## Authoring Generics-based Go SDKs

-For Pulumi package authors, it is possible to start generating Go SDKs for your providers that include the generics-based variant under the `x` subpackage.
-By default, this is not enabled so you will have to explicitly opt into it using a specific option in the go language section of your Pulumi schema.
+For Pulumi package authors, it is possible to start generating Go SDKs for your providers that include the generics-based variant under the `x` subpackage using v3.84.0 of Pulumi.
+By default, this is not enabled so you will have to explicitly opt-in to it using a specific option in the go language section of your Pulumi schema.
 The new option is called `"generics"` and it has three possible values:

 - `"none"` is the default value when the option is not set.
 This doesn’t generate the generics-based variant
 - `"side-by-side"` is the option we are using for our select providers which generates the variant under the x subdirectory.
 - `"generics-only"` if you want your provider to only emit generics-based APIs.
 Since this is a preview feature, things might still be rough around the edges, so use this option with caution as fixes in the SDK-generation code might result in breaking changes in your APIs.

-Here is how this looks like in JSON:
+Here is how this looks in JSON:

 ```json
 {